tz-wrapped/tezos-btc/README.md

 Alternatively, you can build patched binary using nix.

-In order to do that you should run one of the following command:
+In order to do that you should run the following command:
 ```
 nix-build release.nix -A tezos-client -o tezos-client
 ```